How to Protect a Roulette Bankroll

 1True odds

-Let us first remind you that roulette, like the vast majority of casino games, offers you a negative expectation.
-There is a saying which states that gamblers rely on luck while gambling businesses rely on math because math is the master of luck.
+Let us first remind you that roulette, like most casino games, offers a negative expectation.
+There’s a popular saying that gamblers rely on luck, while gambling businesses rely on math, because math rules luck.

-There is a good deal of truth to this statement.
-All casino games are structured in such a way so as to return less money than players have gambled over the long term.
-To use roulette as an example, winning straight up bets pay at short odds of 35 to 1 despite the fact the mathematical ratio of losing to winning outcomes is higher at 36 to 1 (for single-zero wheels) or 37 to 1 (for double-zero wheels).
+There is plenty of truth in this remark.
+Casino games are designed so that, over the long term, they return less money than players stake.
+Using roulette as an example, winning straight up bets pay short odds of 35 to 1, even though the true ratio of losing to winning outcomes is 36 to 1 for single-zero wheels and 37 to 1 for double-zero wheels.

 2Negative expected value

-The same applies to all available bets in roulette – you are always paid at poorer odds than probability actually dictates.
-This practice enables the house to maintain an edge over players at all times, ultimately meeting its expected profit margin in the long term.
+The same applies to every bet in roulette – you are always paid at poorer odds than probability suggests.
+This enables the house to hold an edge over players at all times, ultimately achieving its expected profit margin.

-From expectation perspective, each bet at the roulette table gives you negative expected value of 2.70% (or 5.26% in American roulette), so that you inevitably end up losing nearly -$0.03 out of every dollar you sacrifice in the long run.
+From an expectation standpoint, each bet at the roulette table carries a negative expected value of 2.70% (or 5.26% in American roulette), so, in the long run, you are likely to lose about $0.03 for every dollar you stake.

 3Can Bankroll Management Actually Help?

-Bankroll management cannot help you overturn the house edge and arrive at a positive expectation in a random game of chance like roulette unless you find a way to predict the results through exploiting wheel biases (a rarity in this day and age).
+Bankroll management cannot help you overturn the house edge or achieve a positive expectation in a random game of chance like roulette, unless you can predict results by exploiting wheel biases (a rarity these days).

 4The Purpose of Bankroll Management

-So what is the point of bankroll management if it cannot help you overcome the house edge and beat the wheel over time?
-The thing about casino games is that they can yield decent profits in the short term.
-However, the more trials you go through, the closer you get to your negative expected value.
+So, what is the point of bankroll management if it cannot help you overcome the house edge and beat the wheel over time?
+The truth about casino games is that they can yield decent profits in the short term.
+However, the more spins you play, the closer your results drift toward the negative expected value.

-This is where money management comes in.
-Roulette players should manage their bankrolls in such a manner so that the house advantage is not grinding into as many decisions.
+This is where money management becomes vital.
+Roulette players should handle their bankrolls so that the house advantage affects as few betting decisions as possible.
 The amounts you wager at any given time should be proportionate to your roulette budget.
-It follows there are two main ideas behind bankroll management, namely:
+In essence, bankroll management serves two main purposes:

-• To reduce the damage the house edge does through exposing less money at risk over time.
+• To reduce the damage the house edge inflicts by exposing less money to risk over time.

-• To protect your bankroll and allow you to stretch your roulette budget over the long run.
+• To protect your bankroll and let you stretch your roulette budget over the long run.

 Getting Started with Your Roulette Bankroll

-The wisest way to approach roulette money management is to set up a separate budget reserved exclusively for gambling at roulette.
-A player could never feel at ease at the table while gambling with what they call “scared money”, i.e. funds that they need for everything else other than playing like rent, mortgage or money for their children’s college fund.
+The wisest way to approach roulette money management is to set up a separate budget reserved exclusively for roulette gambling.
+A player can never feel at ease at the table when wagering with what is called “scared money,” i.e., funds needed for everything other than playing, such as rent, mortgage payments, or their children’s college fund.

-So the best way to get started is to open a separate account for gambling and grow it until you arrive at an amount you can confidently play with.
+So, the best way to get started is to open a dedicated gambling account and grow it until you reach an amount you can confidently play with.
 How big should a roulette bankroll be?
-This is no easy question to answer but the rule of thumb is the bigger, the better.
-You can set aside a small amount to add to your bankroll each week or month.
+This is not an easy question to answer, but the rule of thumb is the bigger, the better.
+You can set aside a small amount each week or month to add to your bankroll.

 Total vs. Session Roulette Bankroll